adamharwayne/eventing/sample-3.md

 ## Before you begin

 Before you begin:
-- Have a Kubernetes Cluster running version 1.12.
 - [Install Knative Eventing](todo) and verify the health of the Knative Eventing control plane.